Jura wine: Climate and geography

-The climate of Jura is continental with many similarities to Burgundy but can be more aggressively cold, especially in the winter time.
+The climate of Jura, one of France’s smallest wine regions, with about 1,950 hectares under vine, around 230 wineries, and annual production of roughly 11 million bottles, is continental with many similarities to Burgundy but can be more aggressively cold, especially in the winter time.
 Ripeness levels of the grapes is always a concern for winemakers of the area and harvest times are often delayed as long as possible (usually well into late October) to try to achieve the highest sugar levels possible.
+The 2024 season was reportedly one of Jura’s most difficult in recent history after frost, heavy rain, poor flowering, and persistent downy mildew sharply reduced yields.
+The 2024 vintage had estimated losses of 60-71% in parts of the region.
 To help lessen the threat of autumn frost, grapevines are often trained to the Guyot system.

 The majority of the region's vineyards are found at elevations of 250-400 m between the plains of the Bresse region and the Jura Mountains.
+Jura was once far larger before phylloxera but remains small today partly because potential vineyard land overlaps with the Comté cheese appellation.
 The towns of Lons-le-Saunier and Arbois are the principal cities in the wine region.
 The vineyard soils tend to be composed of mostly clay in the lower flat lands with more limestone based soils in the higher elevation.
 Deposits of marl are scattered throughout the region with some of the area's most regarded vineyards being found on those sites.
 Many vineyard slopes are quite steep which creates problems with soil erosion.